Susannah Maxwell

 Susannah Augusta Maxwell née Stokes (10 March 1805 – 11 February 1923) was a prominent Black citizen of Richmond Hill, Ontario, Canada, in the 19th and early 20th centuries.

+Early life

 Maxwell was born in Pennsylvania in 1805 to free Black parents, but orphaned at a young age.
-She became an indentured servant to a white family, who apparently provided some education as she learned to read and write.According to a Globe article from 1901, she was under the guardianship of Mr. Harper, who was a landowner of several acres of land.
+She became an indentured servant to a white family, who apparently provided some education as she learned to read and write.
+According to a Globe article from 1901, she was under the guardianship of Mr. Harper, who was a landowner of several acres of land.
 It was here where she learned to read, sew and knit, and was given instructions for household duties.

+Life in Pennsylvania, resistance against slave-catchers

 At the age of eighteen, she gained her independence.
 Sources mention that the family treated her fairly well and sent her to school.
 Two years later, she married Henry Maxwell and the couple established a household in Lancaster County, possibly in Christiana.
 The couple had five children together.